Saurabh-html/College-Web-Appllication/README.md

 2. User enters credentials and logs in.
 3. Application verifies the login credentials.
 4. Upon successful login, the user is redirected to the homepage.
-5. The homepage displays school details and other information.
+5. The homepage displays list of colleges and other information.
-6. User navigates through the navigation bar to different sections:
+6. User navigates to different colleges through the college navigation bar and can can gaet many more features like:
-    - **Tuition Centre Detail**
-    - **Online Resources Detail**
+    - **Course Details**
+    - **Research Papers**
+    - **Learning Materials**
-    - **Online Mentor Detail**
+    - **Settings**
     - **Profile Page**
     - **Logout Option**
-7. Each section provides specific functionalities:
+8. Each section provides specific functionalities.
-    - **Tuition Centre Detail**: View and apply for tuition services.
-    - **Online Resources Detail**: Access educational resources.
-    - **Online Mentor Detail**: Browse and contact online mentors.
-    - **Profile Page**: View and update user profile.
-    - **Logout Option**: End session and redirect to the login page.

 ## Features
 ### User Authentication